maduhu/Documentation/CentralLedger/central_ledger_endpoints.md

 | scale | Integer | How many digits after the decimal place this ledger supports in currency amounts |

 ### Position Object<a name="position_object"></a>

+The central ledger can report the current positions for all registered accounts.

+A position object can have the following fields:

 | Name | Type | Description |
 | ---- | ---- | ----------- |